dabaspark/baxter_sdk_nvidia_any_os/README.md

    chmod +x baxter.sh
    ```

-3. Run the container:
+3. Build and run the container:
    ```bash
    ./baxter.sh
    ```

+This option takes longer as it builds the image from scratch but allows for customization.

+### Workspace Integration

 You'll be logged in as user `ros` (password: `ros`) with sudo privileges.
 The container starts in the Baxter workspace directory at `/home/ros/ros_ws`.

-### Workspace Integration

 The container starts in the Baxter workspace directory at `/home/ros/ros_ws`.
 This workspace is pre-configured with:
 - Baxter SDK